Chart Color Schemes

 The level of cultural diversity witnessed in Croydon Hills - Warranwood was found to be above average when compared nationally for a number of language and cultural background related metrics

 Croydon Hills-Warranwood has a cultural diversity above average, with 19.8% of its population born overseas and 12.7% speaking a language other than English at home.
-Christianity is the main religion in Croydon Hills-Warranwood, comprising 49.1%.
-Judaism, however, is notably overrepresented at 0.1%, compared to 0.1% across Greater Melbourne.
+Christianity is the main religion in Croydon Hills-Warranwood, comprising 49.1% of people there.
+However, Judaism is notably overrepresented, making up 0.1% compared to the same percentage across Greater Melbourne.

 Frequently Asked Questions - Diversity